dmmeteo/dmmeteo.github.io/cv.md

 Scrapy      | I've try much ways build solutions for aggregating(parsing) data, and I think, that Scrapy - is the best framework wich solves this problems.
 Aiohttp     | I've got some experience with it, and find it very similar with Flask, except async natural.
 I find Aiohttp very useful to make your IO server faster.
 Celery      | I use Celery as tasks queue for async jobs.
+Serverless  | I've got basic understanding of FASS approach.
+Also got some experience work with AWS Lambla.
 JavaScript  | I've got experience with JS on frontend also I can build simple backend.
 React       | I've got basic understanding of React.
 Also I've got less experience with React-Native.
 Vue         | I've got some experience with Vue.
 I find it great solution for little, simple web-apps.